Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery

 Experimental results reveal the performance superiority of the proposed Sci-Net over several SoA models in terms of IoU and F1-score across varying resolutions.
 At inference time, the images are fed to the neural network at full scale ($1024\times1024$).
-Table~\ref{results1} shows that the proposed Sci-Net model provides at least $2\%$ score improvement over benchmarked SoA models.
-Sci-Net attained a micro-IoU score of $82.25\%$ on the test set, which is better by a margin than its nearest competitor (UNet+ASPP) with a relative score of $80.47\%$.
+Table~\ref{results1} shows that the proposed Sci-Net model provides a significant improvement of at least $2\%$ score over benchmarked SoA models on the OCAIC testset.
+Sci-Net attained a micro-IoU score of $82.25\%$.
 Table~\ref{results1} also shows that Sci-Net scored the highest macro-IoU value of $88.42\%$, which indicates that it leverages the best per-image performance.
-Furthermore, the $2\%$ minimum score improvement margin is observed in micro and macro F1-scores ($91.04\%$ and $92.62\%$ respectively).
+Furthermore, at least $2\%$ score improvement margin is also observed for micro and macro F1-scores ($91.04\%$ and $92.62\%$ respectively).
 Thus, the proposed model attains better precision and recall against competitor models.
 Models like PSPNet and DeepLabV3+ failed to provide near good results at some resolutions leading to a degradation in their scores.

-Furthermore, we plot micro and macro IoU and F1-scores for each resolution (cm/pixel) for every model as shown in Figure~\ref{resultsgraphs}.
-The green curve corresponding to the Sci-Net model always performs better than all other models across different metrics, which shows that it can effectively extract better multi-scale representations than any existing models.
+Furthermore, we plot in Figure~\ref{resultsgraphs} the micro and macro IoU and F1-scores per resolution (cm/pixel) for every benchmarked model using the OCAIC testset.
+The green curve corresponding to the Sci-Net model always performs better than all other models across different metrics and resolutions, which shows that it can effectively extract better multi-scale representations than the existing models.
 Sci-Net curve is consistently above all other curves for the four presented score graphs, which indicates that it is less prone to performance degradation when the scale changes.
 It is unclear which model holds the "runner up" spot, as these models alternate places on varying resolutions.
 For instance, UNet+ASPP (in red) achieves competitive scores for resolutions in range (2cm/pixel up-to 8cm/pixel), however its performance deteriorates for larger resolutions.
 PSPNet (in brown) benchmarks the worst performance for all resolutions.